-(A) "Nutritional consultation service" means a service that provides individualized guidance to a consumer who has special dietary needs.
-A nutritional consultation service takes into consideration the consumer's health; cultural, religious, ethnic, socio-economic background; and dietary preferences and restrictions.
+(1) "Nutritional consultation" ("consultation") mean individualized guidance to an individual who has special dietary needs.
+Consultations take into consideration the individual's health; cultural, religious, ethnic, socio-economic background; and dietary preferences and restrictions.
 Consultations are also known as medical nutrition therapy.

-(a) The provider shall conduct an initial, individualized assessment of the consumer's nutritional needs and, when necessary, subsequent nutrition assessments, using a tool that identifies whether the consumer is at nutritional risk or identifies a nutritional diagnosis that the dietitian will treat.
-The tool shall include:
+(a) The provider shall conduct an initial, individualized assessment of the individual's nutritional needs and, when necessary, subsequent assessments, using a tool that identifies whether the individual is at nutritional risk or identifies a nutritional diagnosis that the dietitian will treat.
+The tool shall include the following:

-(v) An assessment of interactions with the caregiver during feeding; and,
+(v) An assessment of interactions with the caregiver during feeding.

 (vi) An assessment of the need for adaptive equipment, other community resources, or other services.

-(b) The provider shall furnish the case manager, the individual, and the individual's authorized representative (if the individual has authorized a representative) with a copy of the nutrition assessment no later than seven business days after the provider completes the assessment.
+(b) The provider shall provide the case manager, the individual, and the individual's authorized representative (if the individual has authorized a representative) with a copy of the assessment no later than seven business days after the provider completes the assessment.

-(a) The provider shall develop, evaluate, and revise, as necessary, a nutrition intervention plan with the consumer's and case manager's assistance and, when applicable, the treating physician and other relevant service providers.
-In the plan, the provider shall outline the purposely-planned actions for changing nutrition-related behavior, risk factors, environmental conditions, or health status, which, at a minimum, shall include the consumer's:
+(a) The provider shall develop, evaluate, and revise, as necessary, a nutrition intervention plan with the individual's and case manager's assistance and, when applicable, the assistance of the licensed healthcare professional who authorized the consultations.
+In the plan, the provider shall outline the purposely-planned actions for changing nutrition-related behavior, risk factors, environmental conditions, or health status, which, at a minimum, shall include the following information about the individual:

-(v) Expected measurable indicators and outcomes related to the consumer's nutritional goals.
+(v) Expected measurable indicators and outcomes related to the individual's nutritional goals.

 (b) The provider shall use the nutrition intervention plan to prioritize and address the identified nutrition problems.